genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 });
 ```

-The function version is pretty self-explanatory, and you might be thinking, why would you use the DI injected version?
+The function version is pretty self-explanatory, and you may be thinking why would you use the DI injected version.
 The
-reason is that, at the point of calling a filter, either directly or indirectly (as, say, part of a chain), you might not know what
+reason is at the point of calling a filter, either directly or indirectly as say part of a chain, you may not know what
 data or state from the application it needs to provide its outcome.
 The DI versions encapsulate this complexity, which
 aids later refactoring, and leaves callers free to pass only primitive input parameters where possible.